 I’m assuming that everybody reading this knows or has heard of androgen receptors (AR).
 The AR is what testosterone and related molecules bind to and one of the effects is to stimulate protein synthesis.
 In men, there is a distinctive pattern of AR whereby there is a higher AR density in the upper body (especially the traps and shoulder girdle which is why steroid users tend to have their shoulders BLOW up when they take anabolics) decreasing as you move down the body.
 If you think about it, this makes sense, since the typical wide shouldered v-shape is sort of the ideal ‘male’ physique, and we evolved like this for a reason.

-On this note, my friend and altogether too smart guy Bryan Haycock once hypothesized to me that he thought that modern bodybuilders had better legs and calves than guys of old due to their essentially year round anabolic use.
-By constantly bombarding even the low AR number of the legs and calves with constant dosing (not to mention that studies show that steroids actually upregulate the AR number), he felt that this contributes to better leg size (compare for example, the size of Lee Haney’s legs to that of Arnold in his prime, despite all that squatting with logs, Arnold had proportionally smaller legs compared to his upper body).
+On this note, Bryan Haycock once hypothesized to me that he thought that modern bodybuilders had better legs and calves than guys of old due to their essentially year round anabolic use.
+By constantly bombarding even the low AR number of the legs and calves with constant dosing (not to mention that studies show that steroids actually upregulate the AR number), he felt that this contributes to better leg size.
+Compare for example, the size of Lee Haney’s legs to that of Arnold in his prime, despite all that squatting with logs, Arnold had proportionally smaller legs compared to his upper body.

 There’s another aspect of calf function that most ignore but that I think contributes massively to most people’s complete inability to develop their calves.
 Everyone reading this at some point been in the weight room and seen the absolute skinniest of folks bouncing enormous amounts of weight on calf exercises without appearing to be working very hard.
 They couldn’t do this on any other exercise, did you ever wonder what was going on?

 And that brings us to kangaroos.
 Ever seen a kangaroo hop, ever notice how bouncy they are?
 As it turns out, when kangaroos hop for distance, they do it in a very certain frequency.
-And research has shown that this frequency allows them to load the tendon on the back of their leg to get a massive amount of elastic recoil; this allows them to keep going and going without using much muscular energy.
-It’s massively efficient because tendons don’t really get tired.
+And research has shown that this frequency allows them to load the tendon on the back of their leg to get a massive amount of elastic recoil.
+In fact, elastic recoil provides about 92% of the total force production meaning that the muscles only need produce 8%.
+‘Roos can go forever because their muscles don’t fatigue and tendons don’t really fatigue in that sense.

 What do you think is happening when people do bouncy bouncy calf work?
 That’s right, they are basically using the elastic energy return potential of their calves to move enormous amounts of weight without performing much muscular work; and since the combination of tension and work is what stimulates growth…biology isn’t the only reason most people’s calves don’t grow.
 Most people just train them terribly.